Antiprion drug

 Antiprion drugs are hypothetical drugs that work against prions.
 The discovery of antiprion drugs is a priority because prion diseases are untreatable and fatal.
 Therefore, it is a therapeutic priority to find effective anti-prion drugs.
-In 2019, researched was published describing a drug that delayed the progression of a prion disease in mice and macaques.
+In 2019, research was published describing a drug that delayed the progression of a prion disease in mice and macaques.

 Mechanism of action

 The disease progression in prion diseases is probably due to the conformational change of the prion protein (PrP).
 PrP changes from alpha-helical conformation to a disease-associated, mainly beta-sheeted scrapie isoform (PrPSc), which forms amyloid aggregates.
 The drugs that contain N′-benzylidene-benzohydrazide core structure are likely to slow down this progression.
 Drugs that target PrPC, the normal prion isoform, are also hypothesized to delay the progression of prion diseases.